markomanninen/artifactsofthefloweroflife/reflections.md

 * [Golden and silver goblets](https://www.gitbook.com/book/markomanninen/artifacts-of-the-flower-of-life/) from Marlik, Northern Iran
 * [Ivory whorls](https://www.gitbook.com/book/markomanninen/artifacts-of-the-flower-of-life/) from Cyprus

 Many topics surrounding the FOL are highly controversial.
 This is due to Melchizedek's background in the New Age philosophy.
-But that shouldn't limit people doing further research and finding the origin of the symbol.
+But that shouldn't limit people doing further research and seeking the origin of the symbol.